 - If a video submission, it must be in one of the specified formats listed here.

-- If an infographic/GIF submission, be certain to upload both required formats and to follow the formatting guidelines for your PSA specified here.
+- If a digital image submission, be certain to upload both required formats and to follow the formatting guidelines for your PSA specified here.

 - Submit the required registration information online.
 This includes basic information and the release authorizations from actors or/and owners of proprietary material within the PSA.